Dish Rack Furniture Hutch6:00:00 AM

 On the front I hung an old rusty hook to hold a tea towel.

-That "interesting find" from the side of the road turned into the perfect little hutch to hold plates, platters, and large bowls.
+That "interesting find" from the side of the road turned into the perfect little hutch to hold plates, platters,

 I put it on Craig's List and it now has a new home

 Please share on Facebook or Pinterest by clicking the boxes below or leave a nice comment at the bottom of this page.

 I'm including affiliate ads in this post so you can order products and supplies to create your own look.

 Want to receive Homeroad’s latest post in your inbox?

 Please sign up for email in the sidebar above.

 Click to follow Homeroad…